dresio/world_line/Readme.md

 ## Theme

-The theme of this game jam is Chain Reaction, and I am hoping to hit this in two different ways.
-One is extremely straight forward with lots of explosions and such literally creating chain reactions, and a deeper meaning by making the interactions you have with the world impact the story
+The theme of this game jam is Chain Reaction, ~~and I am hoping to hit this in two different ways.
+One is extremely straight forward with lots of explosions and such literally creating chain reactions, and a deeper meaning by making the interactions you have with the world impact the story~~.
+So that was a bit ambitious with my first dive into bevy and I have barely implemented a controllable character and shooting mechanics with 12 hours remaining.
+I will attempt to restructure a bit where the mech instead has a large cool-down between shots, and the enemies are swarming and the goal is to survive for as long as possible.
+Killing an enemy will make them explode (hopefully) and the best way to survive is to kite the enemies into clusters and blow as many up at once.

 ## Dependencies